 Since energy prices in the world market are not stable, it pays to invest in an energy-efficient home heating system.
-According to HVAC Professionals at Yukon Heating and Plumbing, upgrading or replacing your current furnace or boiler to a modern and energy efficient condensing boiler can let you save thousands of dollars without compromising your home heating.
+According to HVAC Professionals, upgrading or replacing your current furnace or boiler to a modern and energy efficient condensing boiler can let you save thousands of dollars without compromising your home heating.

 Are you aware that as much as 60% of the average energy expenditure of all household is for hot water and heating?
 In America, it translates to around $1,200 to $1,400 energy cost each year.
 The cost of heating is dependent on two elements:

 - The cost of energy.

 - Your home heating system’s energy efficiency.